Vivace: a collaborative live coding language and platform: Conclusions and future work

 Vivace was motivated by actual performances that took place in the recently emerging Brazilian live coding scene.
 The development of the language was guided by this direct contact of performers and the wider public.
-The language was designed and implemented after the identification of common patterns already used on presentations.
-Following open source practice, Vivace is being developed by many hands from computer scientists, musicians, activists and social scientists.
-At present, the language is not perfect nor all-encompassing, but it does strike a useful balance between flexibility and rigor, making it an interesting language for artistic expression on collaborative sessions.
+The language was designed and implemented after the identification of common patterns already used on presentations and the need for simplicity and interactivity.
+Following open source practice, Vivace is developed by many hands from computer scientists, musicians, activists and social scientists.
+At present, the language is certainly not perfect nor all-encompassing, but it does strike a useful balance between flexibility and rigor, making it an interesting language for artistic expression on collaborative sessions.

-It is important to note the advantage of using the Web as the platform for experimentation on live coding and other computer music developments.
+It is important to note the advantage of using the Web as the platform for experimentation on live coding and other computer music approaches.
 Recent APIs like Web Audio together with the rapid prototyping of multi-platform UI and language parsers creates a prolific scenario.
 Henceforth the most interesting characteristic is the collaboration proportioned by the Web.
 Using collaborative editors we can expose an entire music program to be edited by anyone, anywhere.

 Vivace, although a ``freak coding'' language, is constrained in its music expression.
-Having a domain specific language as Vivace is interesting to express some musical ideas while others become hard or even impossible to be expressed.
-In this context we assume Vivace as one of many tools and a first step to create other languages and collaborative systems, emerging from live coding practices.
-In this way, we can tell that those performances and even Vivace are motivating the creation of other live coding tools.
+Having a domain specific language as Vivace is interesting to express some musical ideas where it is hard or even impossible elsewhere.
+In this context we assume Vivace as one of the many tools and a contribution to create other languages and collaborative systems emerging from live coding practices.
+In this way, we can tell that the described performances and even Vivace are motivating the creation of other live coding tools.
 Carnaval~\footnote{Carnaval is being conceived as free software and a collaborative art piece since its beginning.
 The first sketches are on-line at \url{http://automata.cc/carnaval}} is one of these new realizations, it can be seen as a ``personal TV channel''.
-Each channel has a Vivace instance running on it, making possible for anyone to remix media and create their own composition.
+Each channel is related to a Vivace instance, making it possible for anyone to remix media and create their own composition.
 It is a social network of live coded remixes.
-Vivace, instead of an isolated piece of software is then used as a module, part of Carnaval.
+Vivace, instead of an isolated piece of software is then used as a module, a part of Carnaval.